 #3 Start small

 It would be best if you learned to expand your business slowly.
 Restrain yourself from taking big loans or investing in things that you cannot afford at the time.
 For instance, start your business from your home if you can.
 Do not buy an office straight away.
-You might start saving a bit every month for an office but before you buy one, make sure that your business brings in enough profits.
+You might begin to save a bit every month for an office but before you buy one, make sure that your business brings in enough profits.

 Many startups focus on the wrong things in the beginning.
 For example, they promote a ‘cool work culture’ because they do not want to be just another business world.
 Make sure you are not doing that.
 Instead, your priority should be reaching more customers and increasing the revenue.